pivotal/docs-tap/scc/parameters-reference.hbs.md

     <td><code>testing_pipeline_params<code></td>
     <td>
       set of extra parameters (i.e., aside from `source-url` and `source-revision`) to pass to the Tekton Pipeline.
-Note that the Tekton Pipeline
+The Tekton Pipeline
       <b>must</b> declare both the required parameters `source-url` and
-      `source-revision` as well the extra ones declared here.
+      `source-revision` as well the extra ones declared in this table.
     </td>
     <td>
       <pre>